-The Group carries financial liabilities at FVPL using their fair values and reports fair value changes in consolidated statements of income.
+The Group carries financial liabilities at FVPL using their fair values and reports fair value changes in profit or loss.
 Fair value changes from derivatives accounted for as part of an effective accounting hedge are recognized in other comprehensive income and presented in the consolidated statements of changes in equity.
 Any interest expense incurred is recognized as part of "Interest expense and other financing charges" account in the consolidated statements of income.